JamesWheeler4/James_Portfolio/README.md

 ### 41 hours as of 2/24/2022
 The goal of this project is to create scouting reports for track and field teams using Python automation.
 As a track and field athlete in community college, I was asked by the coach to work on organizing spreadsheets of possible future recruits.
 I was tasked with searching for athletes results on *athletic.net* as well as the schools they went to.
 Looking back, this was a task that the coach would have done had I not offered my skills with excel.
 It is my hope to offer this finished tool specifically to colleges with limited funding.
 I have seen first hand how much effort it takes as an underfunded coach, this project will lessen that work load.

-1. Web Scraping
-* The first step of this project was to identify and extract the relevant data.
-This was done by inspecting *athletic.net* and learning the html formatting that is used to organize the data.
-* Initially the roadblock that was in place was the requirement of having to log in to access any of the relevant data.
-For this I turned to *Selenium*.
-Using key inputs I was able to enter the website and navigate to the desired webpages.
-* Next was the issue of extracting the data in a sorted manner.
-All of the pertinent information is tagged as anchor links with limited differentiation.
-To work around this, I passed on using *bs4* and elected to extract the whole page, parse it as a string using regex.
-* Through this method I was able to create lists containing event, place, grade/age, athleteId, name, mark, school/club, and schoolId/clubId.
-* This was tested across multiple districts and states, checking for any variance in the website, event type, or anything unforeseen.
-* I created another gathering function that would parse through a track meet and pull the results.
-This varied from the first function in that the first pulled all information from one webpage (for each state).
-This function pulled a small amount of data from over 15 webpages per gender per meet.

-2. Data Storage and Processing
-* Before storing the data, alterations needed to be made to smooth out future analysis and organization.
-This was done by normalizing terminology (event names) and units of measurements (all to seconds and meters to hundredths of feet) between high school and college.
-Additionally to determine ascending or descending rankings, the field events (highest wins) were separated from track events (lowest wins) using a sorting indicator.
-* Now that necessary comparison data was collected, I wrote each high school state, gender, and event type (track or field) to its own csv.
-These were placed in gendered folders before being globbed and appended together.
-I arranged and renamed the high school columns to the corresponding college format before appending the college meet results onto the high school data set.
-* Once everything was combined and properly formatted, I created a ranking and scoring function that took the top ten athletes in each event scoring the top eight as is done in a traditional championship meet.
-From this ranking function I returned both the top ten as well as the overall rankings for all levels gathered.

-3. Analysis
-* Initial evaluation of the data showed very clearly that comparing community college results to top ten highschoolers per state was not a reasonable comparison.
-I will recreate the gathering with more samples and more compatible athletes.

 ## Project 4: Exploring Covid Data with SQL (Plan to revisit)
 The goal of this project was to practice using SQL while gaining understanding of what Covid was doing on a global scale.